Our Essential Services

 - Use useful online tools such as Health Care Connect or Doctor Search (if in Ontario).

+Each province will have its own online tool to help you find recommended doctors in your area.
 If you are wondering how to find specialists in Canada, once you have a family doctor, they will be able to refer you to one.

 How to Find a Dentist

 Unlike doctors in Canada, finding a dentist is pretty easy.
 The best way to search is by going online or getting a recommendation from colleagues, friends, or other expats.

 Average Wait Time to See a Doctor in Canada

 Compared to other developed countries, Canadians wait longer to see a doctor.
 It is one of the biggest complaints you will hear from Canadian residents.
 There are even apps and online sites for walk-in clinics that allow you to look up the average wait times of facilities near you.